Supermartingales as Radon-Nikodym densities and related measure extensions

-\section{Supermartingales as Fatou limits of martingales}
+\section{Supermartingales as Fatou limits of~martingales}

-Similar techniques as developed in Subsection~\ref{SS:approx} allow us to show that each nonnegative $P$--supermartingale is the Fatou limit of a sequence of uniformly integrable martingales, provided that the probability space supports a Brownian motion.
-Towards this end, recall the definition of Fatou convergence.
+Similar techniques as developed in Section~\ref{SSapprox} allow us to show that each nonnegative $P$-supermartingale is the Fatou limit of a sequence of uniformly integrable martingales, provided that the probability space supports a Brownian motion.
+Toward this end, recall the definition of Fatou convergence.

-\begin{defn} A sequence of processes $(G^{(n)})_{n \in \N}$ with $G^{(n)} = (G^{(n)}_t)_{t \ge 0}$ \emph{Fatou converges} to a process $G = (G_t)_{t \geq 0}$ if there exists a dense subset $\mathcal{T}$ of $[0,\infty)$, such that
+\begin{defn} A sequence of processes $(G^{(n)})_{n \in\N}$ with $G^{(n)} = (G^{(n)}_t)_{t \ge0}$ \emph{Fatou converges} to a process $G = (G_t)_{t \geq0}$ if there exists a dense subset $\mathcal{T}$ of $[0,\infty)$, such that

-holds for all $t \ge 0$ almost surely. \end{defn}
+holds for all $t \ge0$ almost surely. \end{defn}